 Expand Your XC-Ski Experience: Greenland’s Arctic Circle Race

 My experience at the Arctic Circle Race in Sisimiut, Greenland is why I love winter and skiing.
-Pushing my boundaries in sport, physically and emotionally, builds my character, heightens my awareness of life outside work and adds a fun experience to my ever-shortening time on earth,
+Pushing my boundaries in sport, physically and emotionally, builds character, heightens awareness of life outside work and adds a fun experience to my ever-shortening time on earth.

 If you love to travel and prioritize cross-country skiing, consider signing up for the Arctic Circle Race and the chilly paradise of Greenland!